storyfeet/bob_cards_elm/rules.md

 * Bandit Counters * Many
 * First Turn Marker
 * Land Tiles * Many
+* Player Cards - Wide Cards with difficulty and hand size in top right corner.
 * Cards - Type is marked by the star in the top right corner
-    * Player Cards - Blue Star
     * Starter Cards - Yellow Star
     * Pain Cards - Black Star with a 'P'
     * Exhaustion Cards - Black Stare with an 'E'